The New Zealand Railways Two Man

 They marketed the car, selling a couple to the 30' North Borneo Railway in 1961, as well as one on the standard gauge to the London Underground.
 The car became a popular seller in the UK and to Wickhams many foreign clients.

 Several 1Z's were extended to carry more than two men.
-Whilst others were modified to run on rubber wheels with steel flange backing plates.
 None of these came to New Zealand or Australia.
 Wickham also made an extended version

 Queensland Rail took delivery of 23 cars between 1962 and 1964.
 The first two delivered came with a BSA 120 series motor, whilst the rest came with a Briggs and Stratton 6hp unit.
 These were assembled by MIP, and were allocated builders numbers by Wickham.